Notice

 *Food options you can find at University Hospital

-If you are a UW Health patient and have more questions, please contact UW Health at one of the phone numbers listed below.
+If you are a UW Health patient and have more questions, please contact UW Health at the phone number listed below.
 You can also visit our website at www.uwhealth.org/nutrition.

 Nutrition clinics for UW Hospital and Clinics (UWHC) and American Family Children’s Hospital (AFCH) can be reached at: (608) 890-5500.